 Information Reporting and Backup Withholding.
 Subject to the discussion below under the heading "Foreign Account Tax Compliance Act ("FATCA")-U.S. Holders and Non-U.S. Holders," under current U.S. Treasury Regulations, payments of principal and interest on any Taxable Bonds to a holder that is not a United States person will not be subject to any backup withholding tax requirements if the beneficial owner of the Taxable Bond or a financial institution holding the Taxable Bond on behalf of the beneficial owner in the ordinary course of its trade or business provides an appropriate certification to the payor and the payor does not have actual knowledge that the certification is false.
-If a beneficial owner provides the certification, the certification must give the name and address of such owner, state that such owner is not a United States person, or, in the case of an individual, that such owner is neither a citizen nor a resident of the United States, and the owner must sign the certificate under penalties of perjury.
+If a beneficial owner is not a United States person, or, in the case of an individual, that such owner, state that such owner is not a United States person, or, in the owner must sign the certificate under penalties of perjury.